bparanj/crystal/programming/iac/docs/deployer/credentials.md

          $ANSIBLE_VAULT;1.1;AES256
          663864396532363739643732626639663531666564383466...
    ```
    This embeds the encrypted master key directly in your playbook.
-You'll need to replace the encrypted string with your actual encrypted `RAILS_MASTER_KEY`, which you can generate using `ansible-vault encrypt_string`.
+You'll need to replace the encrypted string with your  encrypted `RAILS_MASTER_KEY`, which you can generate using `ansible-vault encrypt_string`.

 Choose the method that best fits your security practices and operational environment.